dev-charles15531/50ProjectsWithVueJs/README.md

 ### Note:
 - You must have node and npm installed on your computer to run the above commands.
 So do well to install them if they're not present.
-- In the Header component, the right menu isn't reactive in the sense that it dosent show the appropriate menu after login or logout until the component is reloaded.
-This can be fixed with vuex(i know), but i will update this project and commit when i'm done learning vuex.
-- This is the last project i'll develope using the vue 3 options api.
+- This is the last project i'll develope using the vue 3 options api (only on some components).
 From next project, i'll begin building with the composition api :)